markosamuli/ansible-linuxbrew/README.md

 Ansible role to install [Linuxbrew](http://linuxbrew.sh/) on Ubuntu.

-I'm not actively using or maintaining this role.
-The role used Travis CI for testing and publishing the releases, but since June 15th, 2021, the building on [travis-ci.org](https://www.travis-ci.org/) is ceased and I have stopped using Travis CI on my OSS projects.

-I've tested the role up to Ansible 2.8 using local installation.

 ## Compatibility

 Run tests with a supported Docker image, for example with `bionic`: